AndrewSav/lib.remnant2.saves/README.md

 This is a library and a set of examples on reading, editing and writing Remnant 2 save files.
 It was developed with Microsoft .net 7.0 framework and Microsoft Visual Studio Community 2022.
 This is not a save editor application, but can be used to build one.

 - Read both `profile.sav` and `save_x.sav` files
-- List characters inventory, equipment, progression, achievements and anything else that can be found int them
+- List characters inventory, equipment, progression, achievements, loadouts and anything else that can be found int them
 - Determine which zones generated in rolled words and what items they may spawn
 - Persist the saves in `json` text format, edit them and convert them back into the save files
 - Change save data via object model and persist the changes by writing the save files back